Hubig's Pies: Hurricane Katrina aftermath

-Fire and failed re-opening efforts
+Fire and delayed re-opening efforts

 On July 27, 2012, a fire broke out at the bakery.
 Flames were seen coming from the front of the building at about 4:30 a.m.
 The fire grew to five alarms, engulfing the factory.
 A little more than an hour after the first firefighters arrived, the facade of the building crumbled.
 No one was hurt, but the facility was a total loss.
 Co-owner Andrew Ramsey originally said he planned to rebuild and resume production as soon as possible, and in 2013, the city approved plans by Hubig's to build a factory in a new location.
 The efforts eventually stalled, however, before any construction work had started.
 In 2014, Ramsey stated that he could not "give [...] even a tentative date" for a return of Hubig's, because the company's owners were "not in concert about how to proceed".
 He added that while he himself would favor a re-opening, he had "no control over whether that happen[ed]."
-As of summer 2015, there has been no construction work on a new factory, the company's web site is unreachable, and its official Facebook page has not been updated for more than two years.

 In April 2015, the New Orleans City Planning Commission approved plans to construct residential buildings on the site of the former Hubig's Pies factory.

 Long promised return

 On July 18, 2019, it was announced that production would resume in 2020 from a plant in Jefferson Parish.
 The company was expected to resume production in 2020.

-In November 2022, the company announced it was hiring, suggesting that a return may be in the works.
+In November 2022, the company announced it was hiring, suggesting that a return was in the works.
 They officially returned later in the month.